 Confidence in and good rapport with particular adults is a fundamental element in good care practices.
 Whilst children are in foster or residential care a variety of problems will arise, at times of stress or crisis every child needs an adult to turn to.

 Warmth and understanding are essential, but everyone needs to know and understand when a relationship is inappropriate.
 The fine line between what is 'proper' warmth and understanding and what is regarded as 'improper' is likely to vary depending on the needs and experiences of the individual child.

-Carers should put the children's best interests first, and always consider what is appropriate in any given situation with a particular child.
+What is important is that carers and residential staff need to be putting the children's interests first and always considering what is appropriate in any given situation with a particular child.

 Interaction on a One To One Basis

 Other people's feelings and views, of both adults and children, need to be taken into account.
-If there is any indication that a relationship could be viewed as inappropriate, the carers should discuss the issues with their managers/supervisors and the child's social worker.
+If there is any indication that a relationship could be viewed as inappropriate, the carers/residential staff should discuss the issues with their managers/supervisors and the child's social worker.

 It is not a matter of carers never becoming involved in close one to one relationships with a child, it is a vital part of the 'caring' task, however, carers must be aware of the dangers, which this type of work can bring and be clear where the boundaries in such relationships lie.

 Consideration should be given to the need for each child to have an Advocate or Independent Visitor - see Advocacy and Independent Visitors Procedure.

 Appropriate support must be provided to all children including those who are refugees or asylum seekers, and those who are disabled children and with communication difficulties.